 The highlight of the project is the #PaspasPermit, a business permit application system that allows the issuance of provisionary business permits within ten seconds after the payment confirmation.
 Applicants must create a new account on the website and fill out online forms with all the necessary details, computation of all taxes to be paid will appear.
 Payments can be made through Landbank, Development Bank of the Philippines or PayMaya and the actual copy of the permits can be delivered via Worldwide Express or Grab.

-As Valenzuela City readies for worst, the local government inaugurated on May 2016 the Allied Local Evaluation and Emergency Response Teams Center or ALERT Center, the city’s disaster response complex that sits just across the city hall.
-The Disaster Preparedness Office (DPO) at the ALERT Center houses the Valenzuela City Risk Reduction and Management Office, Valenzuela City Command and Coordinating Office, and the Relief Operation unit of the City Social Welfare and Development Office.
-The City Public Information Office and the Office of the Mayor also have satellite offices here.
+ALERT CenterThe local government inaugurated in May 2016 the Allied Local Evacuation and Emergency Response Teams (ALERT) Center, the city’s disaster response complex that sits just across the City Hall and houses the Valenzuela City Disaster Risk Reduction and Management Office (VCDRRMO), the Valenzuela City Command, Control, and Communication Center (VCC3), the Relief Operations Unit of the City Social Welfare and Development Office (CSWDO), the Digital Communications Office, and a satellite Office of the Mayor.

-The ALERT Center is said to be the “the last building standing” in the aftermath of the disaster.
-This government facility serves as the city’s emergency operations center functioning round the clock as all essential disaster response offices are located here.
-It is also regarded as the “brain” of the city’s disaster response infrastructures, with the 3S Centers as the “peripheral nerves”.
-Located in strategic areas in the city, the 3S Centers, also called as City Hall Annex buildings, are smaller buildings that provide quick response to emergencies in the communities with their own disaster response facilities.
-The 13 3S centers around the city houses satellite offices of the City Social Welfare and Development Office, a health station, day care center, police community precinct, fire substation, and a multipurpose hall.
-Some 3S Centers have Serbisyo Centers that include the satellite payment and service centers for the Local Civil Registry, City Treasurer, and Business Permit and Licensing Office.
+Located in strategic areas of the city, the 3S Centers, also called City Hall Annex buildings, are smaller buildings that provide quick response to emergencies in the communities with their own disaster response facilities.
+Each has a satellite office of the CSWDO, a health station, a day care center, a police community precinct, a fire substation, and a multi-purpose hall.
+Some 3S Centers also have Serbisyo Centers that include the satellite payment and service centers for the Local Civil Registry, the City Treasurer’s Office, and the Business Permit and Licensing Office.

 The City Government of Valenzuela envisions a city free from informal settler families (ISFs) living in danger zones.
 It is also committed in addressing poverty and restoring human dignity by implementing sustainable housing project which can provide safer and more decent homes and basic services to families living in danger zones in Valenzuela, thus the rise of Disiplina Village in Barangay Bignay and Ugong.